-There can be situations whereby it will be necessary to obtain a Probate, for example, a Bank that has an outstanding loan over the deceased asset will likely insist probate is in place.
+There can be situations whereby it will be necessary to obtain a probate.
+For example, a bank with an outstanding loan over the deceased asset will likely insist that a probate is in place.

 Letter of Administration

-Access Solicitors can short-cut the time involved and eliminate mistakes by doing Probate on your behalf for very affordable rates.
+Our team has the experience to short-cut the time involved and eliminate mistakes by doing the probate on your behalf for very affordable rates.

 Deceased Estate Lawyers that can ease the Burden

-If a person close to you passes away, there will be a requirement for someone to be appointed as the administrator or executor of their estate.
-The administer will ensure that all the person’s assets have been accounted for and any outstanding debt has been paid as well as distributing the funds to those entitled to them as stated in the terms and conditions of the Will.
-If in the case there was no Will, they will also have to ensure the estate is handled within the Queensland Laws of Intestacy.
+If a person close to you passes away, an administrator or executor of their estate needs to be appointed.
+The administrator ensures the person’s assets are accounted for, and any outstanding debt is paid in full.
+They also distribute funds to those entitled to them as stated in the terms and conditions of the will.

-If you are the Next of Kin of someone who has passed away with no Will or if you have been appointed as the executor of a person with their assets in Queensland with no Will, our deceased estate lawyers can help you with the steps required to ensure the estate has been handled under the applicable law.
+If you are the Next of Kin of someone who has passed away with no will or you have been appointed as executor of a person with their assets in Queensland with no will, we can help.
+Our deceased estate lawyers will guide you through the steps required to ensure the estate has been handled under the applicable law.

-Remember, these situations can be stressful, and sometimes people can feel pressured by the situation, so having Access Solicitors as a shoulder to lean on will most certainly help.
+Remember, these situations can be stressful, and sometimes people feel pressured, so having us as a shoulder to lean on will undoubtedly help.

 Power of Attorney or Enduring Guardian

-You don’t have to be old to be incapacitated, anyone one of us could have an illness, an accident, or an event that renders us unable to think or act the way we would normally have.
+You don’t have to be old to be incapacitated to have an illness, an accident, or an event that renders us unable to think or act the way we would typically.

-Power of Attorney is a legal document that enables a single person or multiple people of your choosing to be able to act and make decisions on your behalf.
+Power of Attorney is a legal document that enables a single person or multiple people of your choosing to act and make decisions on your behalf.